 We have to find the courage to say no when we have to say no. The strength to say no when we need to and the wisdom and discipline to say no when it serves us better than saying yes.

 Even when it means we feel uncomfortable letting others down, even when it means for a time we might just have to walk alone, as there is a big difference between being with someone and feeling alone, and being alone, yet not feeling lonely.
 We have to say no even when it means we become an outcast to those we’ve said no to, even when it means losing people.
 Most often, saying no will lose the negative people who we need to stay away from anyway.
 Caring people who respect us, people who take the time to understand our no, as we do theirs will walk with us.

 The future quality of your life and your happiness requires you to have the courage to walk away from those who are unwilling or unable to understand your no’s.

-If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no, your ability to say no will add great wisdom, value, great change and even better results in time for you and your inner peace and inner happiness.
+If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no. Your ability to communicate no will add great wisdom, value, great change and even better results in time for you and your inner peace and inner happiness.

-The difference between genuine people and manipulators will show because your choices will be different, you’ll no longer need to question those red flags, as the first time you say no, their reactions will be the deal-breaker as to whether you stay or walk away.
+The difference between genuine people and manipulators will be because your choices will be different.
+You’ll no longer need to question those red flags, as the first time, you say no, their reactions will be the deal-breaker as to whether you stay or walk away.